shivannis/xandr-docs-public/xandr-docs/articles/monetize/onboarding-your-audience-data.md

 ---
-title: Onboarding Your Audience Data
+title: Microsoft Monetize - Onboarding Your Audience Data
 description: The article describes the process for onboarding your audience data. ms.date: 10/28/2023
 ---

-# Onboarding your audience data
+# Microsoft Monetize - Onboarding your audience data

 There are three ways to onboard your audience data: